sreutter/siproxylin/README.md

 ## Calls

-Siproxylin supports **audio calls** with most XMPP clients.
-Works perfectly between two Siproxylin's, works with Dino in both directions. **Outgoing calls to Conversations.im work fine**, but incoming calls from Conversations won't connect due to an ICE nomination issue in their WebRTC stack (still investigating).
-Conversations won't nominate a successful ICE pair even with their own TURN server is advertised on both ends of the call.
+Siproxylin supports **audio calls** with most XMPP clients supporting trickle-ICE.
+We had issues with incoming calls from Conversations but it seems to be solved since switching from Go/Pion to C++/GStreamer/webrtcbin

 ### Call Privacy